Section 2: Health Guidelines

 *Social distancing must be practiced even when face coverings and masks are also being used.*

-Classes are being reconfigured to allow for social distancing, with numbered seats that are at least 6-feet apart.
-Flexible schedules to allow for smaller class sizes and larger venues are also being put into place.
-Classes will be streamed and recorded on video as well, so those who may be self-isolating will have access to their classrooms and stay on track.
+Classes have been reconfigured to allow for social distancing, with numbered seats that are at least 6-feet apart.
+Flexible schedules to allow for smaller class sizes and larger venues will also be utilized.
+Classes will be streamed and/or recorded on video as well, so those who may be self-isolating will have access to their classrooms in order to stay on track.